stikosek/warmode-cheat/README.md

  - Moon gravity

 I really do reccomend you use No ammo usage + rapid fire its op as fuck
+NOTE: Rapid fire & No recoil are incopatable with eachother.
+You can only use one at the time. same with Flight and moon gravity.
+Only one at the time.

 # Instalation
 This is a BepInEx6 mod so instalation is relatively easy.